 Initial unemployment claims increase in Iowa last week

-Continuing weekly unemployment claims totaled 39,615 last week.
-That’s a decrease of 2,488 from the previous reporting period.
+However, continuing weekly unemployment claims decreased last week by 2,535, for a total of 37,290.

+Manufacturing and construction continue to be the industries with the most unemployment claims.

-IWD said November and December are traditionally months in which the state sees an increase in unemployment claims due to factors like cooler weather and the end of harvest.
-The highest levels of unemployment is December through February.
+IWD said in a news release that November and December are traditionally a time when the state sees an increase in unemployment claims due to the colder weather and the end of the harvest.
+It’s a time when construction, agriculture and landscaping employers often start to lay off their employees.

+Traditionally, the highest unemployment levels in the state are from December through February.

 For more information on this week’s data, click here.